2024 Read with Jenna Book Club List: The Best Books Ranked (+PDF)

 While listening to their mother’s story, Byron and Benny learn about their mother, family, and themselves.
 They try to piece their relationship back together.
 The novel looks at everyone’s lives in the present and the past, but in its essence, it is a book about motherhood.

-Find this book in Books About Women in Sports / Books for Book Club / Books About Mothers / BIPOC Female Authors / Books with Color in the Title
+Find this book in: Books About Women in Sports / Books About Mothers / BIPOC Female Authors / Books with Color in the Title / Books with Food in the Title / Books About Sports

-It was captivating and wonderful to learn about the lives of the women in the crime family.
-It’s a must-read mob novel because of how it addresses coming of age.
-Of all the friendship books on this list, this one is definitely the most unique.
+It was captivating and wonderful to learn about the lives of the women in a crime family.
+It’s a must-read mob novel because it’s so unique.

 black buck